droman892/typed-searcher/README.md

 <p align="center"> <img src="https://img.shields.io/github/repo-size/droman892/typed-searcher" /> </p>

-<p>Google Search API: https://rapidapi.com/apigeek/api/google-search3/</p>
 ## Download and Installation

 - Clone the repo: `git clone https://github.com/droman892/typed-searcher.git`
 ## Usage

-After the project files are downloaded, in the terminal, in the root folder, run `npm run build` to install the dependencies and update the `build` folder within the `client` directory.
-Then, run `npm run dev` to start the application (refer to `localhost:3000` when editing the front-end, and `localhost:5000` when editing the back-end).
+After the project files are downloaded, in the terminal, in the root folder, run `npm run install` to install the dependencies.
+Then, run `npm run start` to start the application [on `localhost:8000`].

 ## Roadmap

 This application is an on-going project, open to contributions and critique.
 Functionality that would appropriately flesh out the application include the following:
 1) incorporate automated testing
 2) fetch and display data from the Google Trends API
-3) add functionality to display multiple pages of data
+3) add the ability to display multiple pages of data
-4) incorporate asynchronous functions to wait for returned responses before displaying keywords

 ## Bugs and Issues